 I love all things tech and being up to date with all the latest technology and social media channels.
 I was with a friend in Denver and I said, “Wouldn’t it be great if there was an app where we could have a live broadcast?”
 And that was the day I learned all about Periscope.

-Periscope is basically a live video stream (what I call broadcast) where virtually anywhere around the world anyone can tune in and see what you are seeing.
-Each time you open the video stream you are asked to describe what you are currently seeing.
-While streaming your video you are able to see who is currently watching your live video.
+Periscope is a live video stream (what I call broadcast) where virtually anywhere around the world anyone can tune in and see what you are seeing.
+Each time you open the video stream you are asked to describe what you are currently viewing.
+While streaming your video, you can see who is now watching your live video.
 This is where your audience can ask questions, comment and show how much they “love” your video by tagging “heart” icon graphics (which indicates how much the world likes what you are seeing).

 I return the favor for those who want to see things around me that might be of interest to them.
-I live in Philadelphia and I travel for work and attend weekly events.
-My videos are of the different historical site all around Philadelphia, business speaker event videos, and videos tips around interesting topics like women in business, networking, social media, history and technology.
+I live in Philadelphia, and I travel for work and attend weekly events.
+My videos are of the different historical site all around Philadelphia, business speaker event videos, and videos tips around exciting topics like women in business, networking, social media, history, and technology.
 It’s fascinating to see how many people all around the world tune in to watch my videos.
-Best part about Periscope is I can create a work video, save it to my camera roll and easily upload it to all my social media sites!
+The best part about Periscope is I can create a working video, save it to my camera roll and quickly upload it to all my social media sites!

-Of course you need to be aware of the individuals out there who are using social media for the wrong reasons.
-Be safe, grow thick skin and have fun!
+Of course, you need to be aware of the individuals out there who are using social media for the wrong reasons.
+Be safe, grow a thick skin and have fun!

 As Periscope founders say “A picture may be worth a thousand words, but live video can take you someplace and show you around.”

-There are people out there who think seeing what you are seeing is kind of strange but also kind of interesting.
+There are people out there who think seeing what you are seeing is strange but also interesting.
 Individuals use Periscope to promote their brand/business or for all things random.
 Tune in and see what how much fun live video streaming is!